Skip to main content

 Brown rice may sustain your energy levels

 Brown rice is a lower GI food, which means it is less likely to cause blood sugar spikes.
 This is also means that the post-meal crash is less likely as well.
-Including brown rice as your carbohydrate may help to keep you feeling fuller for longer and sustain those energy levels
+Including brown rice as your carbohydrate may help to keep you feeling fuller for longer and sustain those energy levels throughout the day.

 It may support your gut health